openconfig/gribi/doc/specification.md

 #### 4.1.3.2 AFT Operation Response

-Device executes the received AFT operations and streams the results to the sender (a gRIBI client) via a list of `AFTResult` messages in `ModifyResponse`.
+The device executes the received AFT operations and streams the results to the sender (a gRIBI client) via a list of `AFTResult` messages in `ModifyResponse`.

 *   Each AFT operation should be responded individually.
 The device MUST NOT